-Louis Latzer Memorial Scholarship

-Given to a student from Madison County, IL who exhibits financial need.
+Louis Latzer Memorial Scholarship Given to a student from Madison County, IL who exhibits financial need.

-Patricia Leemon Scholarship

-Given to a student from Marissa, IL.
+Patricia Leemon Scholarship Given to a student from Marissa, IL.

-Cecil C. and Agnes C. Lowe Scholarship

-Given to a student who is pursuing a second career in the ministry (first preference) or a member of Kinmundy United Methodist Church (second preference) or a resident of Marion County.
-IL.
+Cecil C. and Agnes C. Lowe Scholarship Given to a student who is pursuing a second career in the ministry (first preference) or a member of Kinmundy United Methodist Church (second preference) or a resident of Marion County, IL.

-Consuello and Homer Luttrell Scholarship
+Consuello and Homer Luttrell Scholarship Given to a student who exhibits financial need.

-Rachel Aidella Watson Martin Scholarship

-Given to a student preparing for a Christian vocation.
+Rachel Aidella Watson Martin Scholarship Given to a student preparing for a Christian vocation.

-Steven C. Marty Memorial Scholarship

-Given to a student who already has a career in law enforcement and is working to complete a degree (first preference) or a junior or senior who is studying criminal justice.
+Steven C. Marty Memorial Scholarship Given to a student who already has a career in law enforcement and is working to complete a degree (first preference) or a junior or senior who is studying criminal justice.